rebcabin/masr/specs.md

 For example, any `LogicalConstant` is an `expr`, and any `expr` is an `asr-term`.
 These sets stand in _subset_ relations.
 We can also check that `LogicalConstant` is _not_ a `ttype`.
-All these tests are in `core_test.clj`.
+Tests like this are in `core_test.clj`.

 MASR types are recursive.
-Bigger types are defined in terms of smaller types, all the way to some primitives.
+Bigger types are defined in terms of smaller types, all the way to a handful of primitive _atoms_.
 All the fields of big entities are checked against specs, all the way down to the atoms.

 # 4. FULL-FORM ENTITY HASH-MAPS